facebook/react/docs/docs/refactor/03-handling-user-input.md

 **Autobinding.** Every method is automatically bound to its component instance.
 React caches the bound method such that it's extremely CPU and memory efficient.
 It's also less typing!

 **Event delegation.** React doesn't actually attach event handlers to the nodes themselves.
 When React starts up, it starts listening for all events at the top level using a single event listener.
 When a component is mounted or unmounted, the event handlers are simply added or removed from a fast internal event mapping.
 When the event occurs, React knows how to dispatch it using this mapping.
-When there are no event handlers left in the mapping, React's event handlers are simple no-ops
+When there are no event handlers left in the mapping, React's event handlers are simple no-ops.
+To learn more about why this is fast, see [David Walsh's excellent blog post](http://davidwalsh.name/event-delegate).

 ## How state works